Hírek

 Process: This is an open selection process.
 Proposals will be evaluated based on their feasibility, quality, and how effectively the grant will strengthen the applicant’s capacity to contribute to the localization of the Ukraine response in Hungary.
 The selection will also consider the applicant's credibility and recognition within the target communities.

 Clarification Requests: All requests for clarification must be submitted in writing to iombudapestip@iom.int no later than 3 October 2024.
-IOM will compile all questions into a Q&A document, which will be shared on IOM Hungary’s website by 7 October 2024.
+IOM will compile all questions into a Q&A document, which will be available for download at the bottom of this page by 7 October 2024.
 To maintain transparency, IOM will not engage in bilateral discussions with organizations during the application period.

 Contracting: Selected Grant Recipient Entities (GREs) will receive direct support from IOM in the form of a financial grant, aimed at enhancing their capacity to effectively contribute to the localization of the Ukraine response in Hungary.